BALTIC-AMERICAN

 WHY PARTICIPATE?

-Public organizations in Estonia, Latvia, and Lithuania are invited to apply for funds to host speakers from the U.S. to travel to the Baltics.
-BAFF provides successful applicant organizations with financial support to sponsor American speakers on topics of mutual importance and interest.
+Public organizations and NGOs in Estonia, Latvia, and Lithuania are invited to apply for funds to host speakers from the U.S. to travel to the Baltics and share their knowledge and experiences.

 FUNDING